Chart Color Schemes

 Infrastructure

-Garbutt - West End has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally
+Garbutt - West End has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 24 projects that are expected to impact this area.
-Notable projects include Weststate Private Hospital, Army Aviation Program of Works - RAAF Base Townsville, Francis Street Roadworks, West End, and Queensland Rail Support Facilities, Bolam Street.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects that may affect this region.
+Notable ones are Army Aviation Program of Works at RAAF Base Townsville, Weststate Private Hospital, Francis Street Roadworks in West End, and Queensland Rail Support Facilities on Bolam Street.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.